BestEnemies/AIiLight/Make-your-own-AiLight-Jig.md

 ![AiLight Pin Positions](images/ailight_jig_positions.png)

 2. (Optional).
 You can attach the USB to UART adapter to the wooden base with a glue gun or a piece of double sided tape.
-To avoid that the adapter might move when inserted/taking out the USB cable, you can make a small recess on the top.
-Either use a cutting knife or vile to make the appropriate cut out.
+To avoid that the adapter might move when inserting/removing the USB cable, you can make a small recess on the top.
+Either use a cutting knife or file to make the appropriate recess.

-Your AiLight Jig is complete!
-Next, you can start using it to flash the firmware.
+Your AiLight Jig is now complete!
+Next, you can start using it to [[flash|Flashing]] the firmware.